(SRS) Scan/Reset Tools for BMWs 1994-2002:

 Or, better yet, if it's a minor problem, like when racers swap in

 a racing seat and trigger the airbag light, you can scan it, fix

 The BMW SRS light can mean any number of things from serious to

 minor.
 Sometimes it's alerting you to the real need for a repair

 of a broken part, but often it's merely indicating that a circuit

 critical to proper SRS operation was temporarily disconnected (i.e.

 while you were installing a stereo, alarm, racing seat or steering

 wheel).
 Without the R5/SRS, it's anyone's guess.
-You're stuck staring
+You're stuck

 diagnose and reset it.